Antonov/Taqnia An-132: Operational history

 The Antonov An-132 struggled to compete with European and American competitors and lacked access to its previous Russian aligned customers.
 An initial order of 80 aircraft by the Royal Saudi Air Force was publicised in 2015 as being highly useful for both military and civilian purposes.
 However, with the RSAF already negotiating the purchase of extra Lockheed Martin C-130J Super Hercules, as well as EADS CASA C-295 at the time, little space was left for the An-132.
 The initial Saudi Arabian commitment to the project was $150 million USD, which covered one third of the development costs, and two thirds of testing costs.
 The production of an An-132D technology demonstrator began in 2015.
 On a snowy winter morning of December 2016, the completed prototype was rolled out at Sviatoshyn Airfield in Kyiv.
 The aircraft was open for public examination, with Antonov praising its characteristics in demanding situations such as desert environments.

 In March 2017, the prototype embarked on its maiden flight to Riyadh, for testing in desert conditions.
 At the same time, 50 Saudi engineers undertook training at the Antonov Technical School.
 However, production lines had yet to have been established in Saudi Arabia.
 At the Paris Air Show in June 2017, it was revealed that the Saudi Arabian production line was scheduled to begin production.
-A Saudi Arabian derived variant was announced, stating that a significant part of the aircraft would be built using composite materials, produced in Saudi Arabia.
+A Saudi Arabian derived variant was announced, stating that a significant part of the aircraft would be built using composite materials produced in Saudi Arabia.
 In 2017 and 2018, the An-132 prototype continued with flight tests.

 At Aero India in February 2019, representatives from Ukraine and India discussed offering the An-132 as a potential replacement for their existing fleet of An-32 transport aircraft.
 The aircraft performed a number of demonstration flights during the air show.

 In April 2019, Antonov CEO Oleksandr Donets announced that cooperation had been suspended, indicating that Taqnia was no longer a partner in the project.
-Saudi Arabia neglected to comment on this occurrence.
+Saudi Arabia did not comment on this occurrence.
 The primary reason for this change suggested by aviation experts is that the RSAF decided to focus their efforts towards building their fleet of already operated aircraft, such as the C-130J Super Hercules.
 Others have suggested that the project was dropped as part of the anti-corruption campaign and consolidation of government spending by Crown Prince Mohammed bin Salman, or that the project was never taken seriously by Saudi Arabia to begin with.

 In 2021, the aircraft's registration was revoked by the State Aviation Administration of Ukraine as its airworthiness certificate had expired.
 The prototype was very heavily damaged during the Battle of Antonov Airport in 2022.